appreciated/quick-start-material/README.md

 ## How do I use it?

-The Vaadin Addon will be added when a more mature status is reached, for now I decided to use JitPack
+This Library will be added as a Vaadin Addon when a more mature status is reached, for now I decided to use JitPack

 ### Add the JitPack Repository to your POM